Course Syllabus

 By the end of this course, students will be able to:

-• Understand the multi-faceted nature of consciousness
+• Appreciate the multi-faceted nature of consciousness

 • Trace the neurobiological mechanisms possibly underlying the emergence of consciousness